Shweta94Me/Design-Pattern/README.md

 # Creational Patterns

-1. Abstract Fractory
+1. Abstract Factory
-Let you produce families of related objects without specifying their concrete classes
+Let you produce families of related objects without specifying their concrete classes.
+Abstract Factory pattern suggests to explicitly declare interfaces for each distinct product of product family.
+Then all varients of products follows those interfaces.
+The next move is to delcare the Abstarct Factory - an interface with  alist of creation method for all product that are the part of product family.
+These methods must return abstract product types represented by the interfaces we extracted previously.

 OO Principles